 It’s that time of year again!
-We’ve made it to half term, and we all know what that means.
 Exam season is nearly upon us.
-You might have finished teaching your course and are planning revision sessions, so here is a list of strategies and ways to overcome some of the obstacles we face when trying to get our students to revise for their History exams.
+Here is a list of strategies and ways to overcome some of the obstacles we face when trying to get our students to revise for their History exams.

 Teach them how to revise